UrbsLab/STREAMLINE/README.md

 ```

 #### Computing Cluster Run (Parallelized) Example
-Below we give the same set of STREAMLINE run commands, however in each, the run parameter --run-parallel is left to its default value of 'True'.
+Below we give the same set of STREAMLINE run commands, however in each, the run parameter `--run-parallel` is left to its default value of 'True'.
 This will submit jobs to an LSF job scheduler.
-Note that the last phase, 'FileCleanup' will run on the head node, and is not submitted as a job.
+Note that the last phase, `FileCleanup.py` will run on the head node, and is not submitted as a job.
 ```
 python ExploratoryAnalysisMain.py --data-path /mydatapath/STREAMLINE/DemoData --out-path /myoutputpath --exp-name hcc_demo --inst-label InstanceID --class-label Class